 - 1 Original Rail Closure Plate

 - 2 Weld Backer

 - 3 Replacement Outer Rail Closure Plate

-15. Install the closure plate (3) and weld:
+- 15. Install the closure plate (3) and weld:

 - The inner rail and cover plate are welded preferably using Squeeze Type Resistance Spot Welding (STRSW) equipment as the original.
-If STRSW is not available, then MIG ring fillet welds may be substituted. - MIG Weld the butt-joint location
+If STRSW is not available, then MIG ring fillet welds may be substituted

+- MIG Weld the butt-joint location
-- 1 Inner Frame Rail

-- 2 Outer Frame Rail

-- 3 Bracket

-16. Reattach bracket (3) to inner frame rail (1).
-Reattach lower radiator crossmember to inner rail (1).

-17. Dress the welded area and apply corrosion resistant coatings inside and out:

-- · Apply etch-primer to the inside of the frame rail repair area - Inside the rail, inject a creeping wax based rust inhibitor compound through the existing holes in the frame ensuring 100% coverage including the space between the original frame and the reinforcing sleeve; using Mopar Cavity Wax Kit (part #68042969AA), Mopar Wax refill (part #68042970AA), or equivalent.
+- 1 Inner Frame Rail - 2 Outer Frame Rail - 3 Bracket - Reattach bracket (3) to inner frame rail (1).
+Reattach lower radiator crossmember to inner rail (1). - 17.
+Dress the welded area and apply corrosion resistant coatings inside and out: - Inside the rail, inject a creeping wax based rust inhibitor compound through the existing holes in the frame ensuring 100% coverage including the space between the original frame and the reinforcing sleeve, using Mopar Cavity Wax Kit (part #68042969AA), Mopar Wax refill (part #68042970AA), or equivalent.
 Apply to the rail inner cavity areas in two applications with a 30-minute flash period between applications.
-Pay particular attention to areas which have been welded. - · Apply a durable top coat to the outside of the repair area.

-18. Complete the balance of repairs.
+Pay particular attention to areas which have been welded. - · Apply a durable top coat to the outside of the repair area. - 18.
+Complete the balance of repairs.